-Written during the 2020 pandemic, these slice-of-life moments offer reflection over a morning cup of coffee, a woman contemplating slowdown and respite.
-A flash of inspiration, in the garden or a walk with a friend, we felt the value of the moment.
+Written during the 2020 pandemic, these slice-of-life moments offer reflection over a morning cup of coffee, a woman contemplating slowdown and respite, or experiencing her own flash of inspiration.
+Whether a morning in the garden or on a walk with a friend, we felt the value of the moment.
 “All we have to decide is what to do with the time that is given us.” ~ J.R.R.
 Tolkien

 Essays by Marilyn Gilpin

 July 13, 2020 ~ My garden has always been a haven.
 I can lose myself, or rather lose my cares and worries, when I am surrounded by nature.
 This escape has become so much more essential during these pandemic times.
 The news is almost all bad.
 There is the worsening health crisis, mismanaged at all levels, and the cavalier attitude about the virus of many of my fellow citizens.
 There are police killings, protests, vandalism, climate change, Hong Kong.
 Sometimes I feel overwhelmed to near despair.

 So, I venture into my garden.
 Far from perfect, it is messy and chaotic, with so many weeds that I have redefined what a weed is.
 If it is not invasive, or if it flowers, it can usually remain.
 My little oasis is a stunning, elegant and delightful nook where tranquility reigns; peace prospers.
 My sunflowers don’t have covid; my hydrangea never heard of coronavirus; climate change hasn’t yet touched my maples and poplars.
 I find solace in the certainty that Nature knows what she is doing.
 Acorns grow into oak trees with no help from any human.